-Case President Date Charges Resolution Sentence Summary ( top ) Charges are one count of unlawful transmission of NDI in violation of 18 U.S.C. § 793(d), one count of unlawful retention of NDI in violation of 18 U.S.C. § 793(e), and two counts of theft of government property in violation of 18 U.S.C. § 641.
+Case President Date Charges Resolution Sentence Summary (top) Charges are one count of unlawful transmission of NDI in violation of 18 U.S.C. § 793(d), one count of unlawful retention of NDI in violation of 18 U.S.C. § 793(e), and two counts of theft of government property in violation of 18 U.S.C. § 641.
 Court denied cert on Oct.
 17, 1988.
 Sentenced to two years; Morison served eight months.
 Pardoned by President Clinton on Jan.
 20, 2001. photographs of a Soviet aircraft carrier under construction as well as material on an explosion at a Soviet naval base to an English magazine, Jane's Defence Weekly.
 He had been paid by the outlet in the past, and the FBI alleged that he had been hoping to secure full-time employment with Jane's.
-The district court denied the defendant's motion to dismiss on several grounds, finding, among other things, that the statute was not unconstitutionally vague, that it applied to "leaking" to the press, that § 793(d) and (e) are not overbroad as long as a limiting instruction is given requiring a jury to find that the information disclosed be potentially harmful to the United States or helpful to an enemy, that § 641 applies to the disclosure of classified information, and, effectively, that classified information has "value" under that theft of government property statute.
-The Fourth Circuit issued an opinion in Morison affirming the district court's decision, including its finding that the provisions of the Espionage Act in the indictment-§ 793(d) (transmittal or retention of national defense information by individual with lawful possession to person not entitled to receive it) and § 793(e) (transmittal or retention of NDI by individual with unauthorized possession to person not entitled to receive it)-apply more broadly to conduct beyond just, as Morison put it, "classic spying" (i.e., the transmittal of national security secrets to foreign agents for pay or out of ideological sympathy).
-The court found that the First Amendment does not bar the application of the Espionage Act to instances where the material is disclosed to the
+He district court denied the defendant's motion to dismiss on several grounds, finding, among other things, that the statute was not unconstitutionally vague, hat it applied to "leaking" to the press, hat § 793(d) and (e) are not overbroad as long as a limiting instruction is given requiring a jury to find that the information disclosed be potentially harmful to the United States or helpful to an enemy, hat § 641 applies to the disclosure of classified information, has "value" under that theft of government property statute.
+Information has "value" under that theft of government property statute. district court's decision, including its finding that the provisions of the Espionage Act in the indictment-§ 793(d) (transmittal or retention of national defense information by individual with lawful possession to person not entitled to receive it) and § 793(e) (transmittal or retention of NDI by individual with unauthorized possession to person not entitled to receive it)-apply more broadly to conduct beyond just, as Morison put it, "classic spying" (i.e., the transmittal of national security secrets to foreign agents for pay or out of ideological sympathy).
+265 The court found that the First Amendment does not bar the application of the Espionage Act to instances where the material is disclosed to the